 Warlock demands to know how this can be, but the Magus tauntingly refuses to tell him.
 As his other self cuts off the long-distance communication Adam vows to find him, free the suffering subject planets of his Universal Church of Truth, destroy that Church and then kill the Magus.
 Even if that means he himself will die as well.

 As Adam Warlock flies off through space to begin his quest, this first chapter comes to a close.
-Rest assured the Roclite/ B’rja quandary and the Magus/Adam Warlock mystery will be cleared up as the story moves along. +++
+Rest assured the Magus/Adam Warlock mystery will be addressed as the story moves along. +++

 I WILL EXAMINE THE NEXT CHAPTER SOON.
 KEEP CHECKING BACK FOR UPDATES.

 FOR MY EXAMINATION OF THE 13-PART BLACK PANTHER STORY TITLED PANTHER’S RAGE CLICK HERE

 © Edward Wozniak and Balladeer’s Blog, 2019.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Edward Wozniak and Balladeer’s Blog with appropriate and specific direction to the original content.

 32 responses to “ADAM WARLOCK, THANOS, GAMORA AND DRAX”

 Pingback: ADAM WARLOCK: THE MAGUS PART TWO | Balladeer's Blog

 Pingback: ADAM WARLOCK: THE MAGUS, PART THREE | Balladeer's Blog